jamesdterry/iBureaucrat/README.md

 ##Status?

+* **Update:** The <a href="http://escoz.com/open-source/quickdialog">QuickDialog</a> project looks very promising. .
+I wasn't aware of it when I started this project.
+And I've only just started checking it out, but they seem to be further along.
+If it works for me, I'll probably stop supporting this project.
 * Still alpha, but stable API
 * iPad not yet supported (though this will be very simple to add).